 Indonesia is famous for its gorgeous nature-centric villas, and the appeal they have for guests seeking relaxation.
 Finding accommodation on Bali offers a range of options.
 Travelers can choose a traditional, lower-key homestay (like Nick’s Pension in Ubud), or relax in more luxurious resorts and hotels (such as the Jamahal Private Resort and Spa in Jimbaran).

 Staying in a villa is another wonderful experience!
-The accommodations at Ulin Villas in Kuta are a nice option, or the Taman Baru Bali Villas in Canggu.
+The accommodations at Ulin Villas in Kuta are a nice option.
 Most have incredible views, infinity pools, and ample opportunity to relax and spend time in nature.
 Balinese villas would also make the PERFECT location for a romantic honeymoon!
 For a complete guide on where to stay in Bali, check out this super helpful blog post!

 Finally, cap off a restful portion of your trip with a visit to one of Bali’s natural hot springs.
 End your trip by rejuvenating and reflecting on your amazing adventure!